Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/samples/Sample01_AgeMismatchSampleAsync.md

 }
 ```

+## Processing FHIR Extensions to Extract Evidence
-## The code first goes through each extension in a list of extensions.
-Each extension is a FhirR4Extension object, which is a part of the Fast Healthcare Interoperability Resources (FHIR) standard and is used to represent additional information that is not part of the core data elements in a resource.
+The code first goes through each extension in a list of extensions.
+Each extension is a `FhirR4Extension` object, which is a part of the Fast Healthcare Interoperability Resources (FHIR) standard and is used to represent additional information that is not part of the core data elements in a resource.
 For each extension, the code retrieves a list of sub-extensions.
-These sub-extensions are also FhirR4Extension objects and represent additional information that is associated with the parent extension.
+These sub-extensions are also `FhirR4Extension` objects and represent additional information that is associated with the parent extension.
 If the list of sub-extensions is not empty, the code then extracts evidence from these sub-extensions.
 The extractEvidenceToken function is used to extract this evidence, although the specifics of how this function works are not provided in the given code.
 The extracted evidence is then added to a string of evidence, with each piece of evidence separated by a space.
 ```C# Snippet:Age_Mismatch_Async_Tests_Samples_ExtractEvidence
 foreach (FhirR4Extension extension in extensions)
 {